Average Cost to Have Ceiling Painted

 Overview of Ceiling Painting

 You might be planning a ceiling painting project because you’ve had ceiling damage repaired or a new fixture like a ceiling fan installed or moved, or adding recessed lighting to a room.
 Other homeowners are tired of flat white and are joining the trend toward more colorful ceilings.
 There are various reasons for painting the ceiling only and not the walls too.
 In fact, repainting is listed as one of the 21 things to do before listing your house for sale, so having fresh paint is a big deal.

 Ceiling painting costs are higher than those for painting walls because of the difficulty reaching the surface, the need to tape off or remove light fixtures, clear the room and cover the floor.

 A sprayer is often used on ceilings in new homes and remodel situations when all the drywall is new.
 A little overspray onto the walls will be covered when they’re painted.
 Textured ceilings have to be sprayed too, but if you plan to remove the texture, click here for popcorn ceiling removal costs, which most often include repainting the ceiling after.
 A sprayer is sometimes used on the ceiling of a large, open area.
-The work goes much faster, so labor cost is lower.
+The work goes much faster, so labor cost to paint a ceiling is lower.

 Paint is usually rolled onto the ceilings of smaller rooms and in repainting situations when walls won’t be painted.